Try Praising.ai free

 Sentiment analysis

-Manual sentiment tracking — Categorize mentions as positive, negative, or neutral.
-Track trends over time.
+Manual tracking — Sort mentions as good, bad, or neutral.
+Watch the trend over time.

 Competitive monitoring